thunderbird/thunderbird-accounts/docs/admin/users.md

 * Delete selected user(s).
 * Fix Broken Stalwart Account.

+If you spot an option that's not documented or has an issue number, please ask a developer before using.

 ### Deleting Users

 Deleting a user will **remove their ability to login and access** Thunderbird Pro Services, as well as